 In the 2018 statement, we present the policies and standards that contribute to our control framework to respect human rights and help protect against modern slavery.
 We outline our due diligence processes, including our "Know your supplier" procedure, which helps identify the potential legal, ethical and reputational risks of engaging or renewing a supplier.
 We provide examples of how we assess and mitigate modern slavery risks, how we track our performance, how we collaborate with stakeholders and how we raise awareness and build capacity around these issues.

-To ensure a robust and coordinated approach, we drafted our 2017 statement with specialist internal human rights support as well as input from the wide range of functions that help to protect against modern slavery, including Corporate Relations, Procurement, Legal, Human Resources, Marine, Group Security and Ethics & Integrity.
-We also obtained third party feedback, including from a leading civil society organisation.
-Our statement has been approved by the Rio Tinto board of directors and signed by our chief executive.
+To ensure a robust and coordinated approach, we drafted our 2018 statement with specialist internal human rights support as well as input from the wide range of functions that help to protect against modern slavery, including Corporate Relations, Procurement, Legal, Human Resources, Marine, Group Security and Ethics & Integrity.
+We also obtained third party feedback, including from leading civil society organisations and investor representatives.
+Our statement has been reviewed by the Rio Tinto board Sustainability Committee, approved by the full Rio Tinto board of directors and signed by our chief executive.